 To be considered as a full-time student, one must carry a minimum load of 12 hours.
 The Veterans Administration considers 12 hours a full load for determining subsistence.
 Fifteen or 16 semester hours is the normal student load and 18 is the maximum which may be carried without special permission.
-However, students who make a grade point average of 3.2 or above may carry an extra course with permission of the Academic Dean of the College, but in no event shall the maximum load exceed 21 semester hours.
+However, students who have achieved a grade point average of at least 3.00 during the most recent semester (spring or fall), while taking a full-time course load at Florida College, may register for more than 18 hours with permission from the Academic Dean.
+In no event shall the maximum load exceed 21 semester hours.

 Students on academic probation may carry a maximum of 15 semester hours.
-Any deviation from the general policies here stated must be approved by the Academic Dean of the College and/or the Academic Standards Committee.
+Any exception from the general policies here stated must be approved by the Academic Dean of the College.